 You may start by identifying what are common triggers or things that are known to precede the behavioral episodes seen in aggressive children.
 Once these triggers are recognized, be sure to create a list of them for all individuals to read and be aware of when working with potentially aggressive children.
 This helps those involved learn to avoid certain words or situations.
 Although, you want to make sure you aren't walking on egg shells all of the time.
 Sometimes it's just a matter of changing the way something is said.
 For example, instead of saying a harsh no when something is wanted that can't be had, you may say something else such as, let's talk about that after you finish your chores OR let me discuss it with your dad and let you know later.
 More about how to do this can be found by clicking the link above.

 As behaviors escalate, some parents find it very difficult to help them calm down and are unsure of ways to do this.
 One way that I have found to be effective for caregivers and parents that correctly apply the technique is to work on anger management and develop coping skills with relaxation training through the use of music and deep breathing exercises.
 Essentially you teach them how to be calm and relaxed during times that there aren't stressful situations.
 Then when they are stressed and likely to become angry, you can help them apply those techniques.
 You can learn more about this by clicking the link above.

-This book is by an amazing psychiatrist that I personally had the opportunity to meet and see speak at a conference.
+The book Hope for the Violently Aggressive Child is by an amazing psychiatrist that I personally had the opportunity to meet and see speak at a conference.
 There were even parents of children there that raved about how he saved their son.
 I have to admit I was skeptical at first when I realized the speaker was a psychiatrist.

 However, by the end of the first session that was part one I was completely captivated by the information he offered.
 He provided an alternative viewpoint about aggression that I believe is very true.
 He refers to it as being the result of an immature adrenaline systems overreactivity or (IASO).